meshpro/meshzoo/README.md

 [mshr](https://bitbucket.org/fenics-project/mshr),
 [pygalmesh](https://github.com/nschloe/pygalmesh/),
 [dmsh](https://github.com/nschloe/dmsh/)),
-but something simple and fast that makes use of the symmetries of the domain.
+but something simple and fast that makes use of the structure of the domain.
 Enter meshzoo.

 ### Examples